munificent/craftinginterpreters/note/answers/chapter06_parsing.md

-1. The modification to the unary covers the prefix forms.
+1. The comma operator has the lowest precedence, so it goes between expression and equality:

     ```lox
+    expression → comma
-    expression → equality
+    comma      → equality ( "," equality )*
     equality   → comparison ( ( "!=" | "==" ) comparison )*
     comparison → term ( ( ">" | ">=" | "<" | "<=" ) term )*
     term       → factor ( ( "-" | "+" ) factor )*